adebisioje/Azure-Container-Service/demo/demo 1- hello-world/README.md

 #Objectives
+1. How to run containers
-1. Show how fast containers can be started and stopped
+2. Show how fast containers can be started and stopped
-2. Learn basic commadns for managing containers
+3. Learn basic commadns for managing containers

 #Environment